SoftwareAG/c8y-docs/content/thin-edge/thin-edge-howto-bundle/adding-a-self-signed-certificate.md

 ---
 weight: 90
-title: How to add a self-signed certificate to the trusted certificates list
+title: Add a self-signed certificate to the trusted certificates list
 layout: redirect
 ---